 Check in at The Furchester Hotel this September on CBeebies

-What made you decide you would like to be a puppeteer?
+What made you decide you would like to become a puppeteer?

 How did you get started?

-Is it easy to switch between being you and the character?
+Is it easy to switch between being David and Cookie?

-What kind of things do the Furchester Fuzz Family get up to at The Furchester Hotel?
+What kind of things does Cookie Monster get up to at The Furchester Hotel?